 after being saved, who never grow, they often get confused and bewildered

-Spirit and allowing Him to lead us into a new life
+Spirit who dwells in us, allowing Him to lead us into a new life

 in Christ.
-Our bodies are experiences one thing while their spirit experiences another.
+Our flesh experiences one thing while their spirit experiences

-its power through the anointing that results from our obedience.
+simulate heaven by nullifying the temptations of sin by dying to its power through the anointing that results from obedience.
 As we

-continue to resist sin, its power of temptation will subside, losing its power
+continue to resist sin, its power of temptation subsides, losing its power

 of attraction and its ability to hold us in bondage.
 This is the concept of

-dying to the flesh, the temptation itself will die when we starve its gratification,
+dying to self; the temptation dies when we starve its gratification,

 Col 3,1-6